binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If there is no status relationship there is no duty to act to protect an infant or child unless there is (1) assumed contractual duty of care, (2) voluntarily assumed duty of care, or (3) the risk of harm to another created by the defendant.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b> (p.
-146)</p>

-<p style="margin-left:10%; margin-right:10%;">David Cash walked into a restroom and saw his close friend Jeffrey Strohmeyer struggling with a seven-year-old girl in a bathroom stall.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> David Cash walked into a restroom and saw his close friend Jeffrey Strohmeyer struggling with a seven-year-old girl in a bathroom stall.
 Cash walked away.
 Strohmeyer raped and killed the girl.
-Las Vegas police said Cash did nothing wrong by failing to stop the crime or report it to a nearby casino security guard.</p>
+Las Vegas police said Cash did nothing wrong by failing to stop the crime or report it to a nearby casino security guard. (p.
+146)</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:10%; margin-right:10%;">Where one creates a risk of harm to another: if I burned down my house I would have a duty to rescue people</p>
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> If I burned down my house I would have a duty to rescue people</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If a person creates a risk of harm to another, the person who created the risk has a duty to care for the person at risk</p>

-<p style="margin-left:10%; margin-right:10%;">Professor K drowning; illustrates the bystander effect, and also if you try to save them you might drown too.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Prof K drowning; illustrates the bystander effect, and also if you try to save them you might drown too.
 You can’t be penalized for not acting.</p>

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b>In order to punish a person for an omission, the person must owe a legal duty to the victim.</p>

-<p style="margin-left:10%; margin-right:10%;">Barry was walking on the Coney Island boardwalk around 8 pm.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Barry was walking on the Coney Island boardwalk around 8 pm.
 No lifeguards were on duty.
 Suddenly, he heard frantic splashing and yelling.
 To his horror, a swimmer seemed to be floundering badly about 100 yards out in the water.
 A crowd of stricken onlookers were beginning to approach, several grumbling about having no cellphone service this far out on the beach.
 Seeing that he had full cell service, Barry loudly announced to the crowd, “Don’t worry, everyone, I’m calling 911 right now!”
 But before he could place the call, he was hit with an unstoppable craving for a hot dog.
 Barry left the scene, went to Nathan’s, and ordered a chili dog.
 While he was waiting for his food, the swimmer in the ocean drowned.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Narrow Rule:</b> In New York, Barry would not satisfy the second element (voluntary act/omission plus legal duty)of actus reus</p>